Glossary

 CLK(Cryptographic Linkage Key)

 A Bloom-filter encoding of a record's identifying fields, used to perform record linkage without exchanging raw data.
+The standard primitive behind PPRL.

 Clustering (in deduplication)